From Podman AI Lab to OpenShift AI

 • Configure an OpenShift AI project, LLM serving model platform, and upload a custom model serving runtime.

-• Update and deploy on OpenShift the chatbot recipe code from Podman AI Lab with LangChain to connect to the Elasticsearch vector database and OpenShift AI model serving endpoint.
+• Update and deploy the chatbot recipe code from Podman AI Lab on OpenShift with LangChain to connect to the Elasticsearch vector database and OpenShift AI model serving endpoint.

 Deploy s3 Storage (Minio)